madsendennis/madsendennis.github.io/_pages/about.md

 Hi, I'm Dennis!

-I'm a Ph.D.
-Candidate at the University of Basel.
+I'm a Postdoctoral Researcher at the University of Basel.
 My research area is Statistical Shape Models (SSMs) and their usage within automatic image analysis.

-I have an MSc in Computer Science from the University of Basel and a BSc in Electrical Engineering from Aarhus University.
+I have a PhD and a MSc in Computer Science from the University of Basel and a BSc in Electrical Engineering from Aarhus University.

 I've previously worked nearly 10 years within the Wind Power industry, doing everything from hardware design, developing test systems, low-level controller software, web-applications for automatic documentation creation and in the field software acceptance test.